ivopc/phaser-lpc-character/README.md

 # Phaser 3 Universal LPC Character
 Character Spritesheet based on Universal-LPC-Spritesheet for Phaser 3.

-It will be provided as `Phaser.GameObjects.Sprite`, `Phaser.Physics.Arcade.Sprite` and `Phaser.Physics.Matter.Sprite` GameObjects.
-Also the animators, input movement handling and the entire spritesheet character variations will be included as a TypeScript Interfaces.
+It is provided as `Phaser.GameObjects.Sprite`, `Phaser.Physics.Arcade.Sprite` and `Phaser.Physics.Matter.Sprite` GameObjects.
+Also the animators, input behaviors and the entire spritesheet character variations will be included as a TypeScript Interfaces and methods handling.

 ### Licensing and Attribution (Credits)